 Those mods are overwhelmingly reversible.
 You can keep your stock shells/buttons/components.
 The IPS/OLED replacement screen is basically a drop in at this point and you can effectively revert recently modded units back to stock form.

-Saturn sold just 9.26 million units during its lifetime, so there's clearly a more pressing need to preserve the units that remain in active use.
+Saturn is believed to have sold just 9.26 million units during its lifetime (some insist it was more, but it's still much less than the Game Boy), so there's clearly a more pressing need to preserve the units that remain in active use.

 CD drives fail, sure, but they can be fixed – and given that the Saroo cartridge requires the user to make zero modifications to the base system, it's somewhat puzzling to see this trend of hacking Saturns to use with the cart.
 You're effectively making the Saturn less useful, as it will no longer have the option of playing physical discs.

-Still, some of these mods do look pretty cool – although it should be noted that Wesk's Saturn Slim is only a concept for the time being.
+Still, some Saturn mods can look pretty cool – although it should be noted that Wesk's Saturn Slim is only a concept for the time being, and is just a shell; it requires the end user to supply the internals.